Dr Federica Alberti

 I hold a PhD in Economics from the University of East Anglia, a MSc in Economics from the University of Siena (Italy), and a BSc in Economics from the University of Bologna (Italy).
 Prior to joining the University of Portsmouth, I was Research Associate at the Max Planck Institute of Economics in Germany.
 Before that, I had been Research Associate at the Centre for Reasoning, University of Kent.
 In autumn 2019 I was granted research leave, during which I visited the University of Southampton.

 I am interested in research in behavioural economics and policy.
-My research is focused on public goods provision, trust, and fairness in institutions.
+My research is mainly focused on public goods provision, trust, and fairness in institutions.
 Recent projects include:

 - gender representation in institutions

-- procedurally fair co-determination
+- procedurally fair corporate governance